Emmanuel Lemelson: Religious activity

 Lemelson was ordained as a Greek Orthodox deacon on July 23, 2011, and, the following day, as a priest by Metropolitan Elpidophoros of Bursa.
 He was granted the ecclesiastical name Emmanuel and was assigned to the Albanian Orthodox Diocese of America at the Holy Trinity Albanian Orthodox parish in South Boston.
 In June 2013, he was assigned to the Holy Metropolis of Switzerland, a jurisdiction of the Ecumenical Patriarchate.

 In November 2014, Lemelson was a member of the Orthodox Church's delegation for a two-day meeting between Ecumenical Patriarch Bartholomew I and Pope Francis in Istanbul.
 He has said that as a young man he fostered a vision that Catholics and Orthodox Christians would soon be reunited, and he has stated that more progress towards reconciliation has been made under these two leaders than had taken place in nearly a millennium, since the East–West Schism.
 Lemelson also argued that the timing was "critical" since, as he claimed, "Christians are facing unprecedented persecution in our modern era."

 At a presidential candidate campaign rally for Donald Trump held in Keene, New Hampshire on September 30, 2015, Lemelson offered the invocation and spoke at the rally, condemning the abortion practices of Planned Parenthood.
 He also gave a personal blessing to Trump.

 In October 2016 Lemelson called for the removal of the chancellor of the Greek Orthodox Metropolis of Boston following a clergy sex-abuse scandal.
 He said the incident was preventable and there were serious deficiencies in the protocols used for the oversight of clergy.

+In 2023, Lemelson faced legal opposition from his neighbors, including Fritz Burkard, a Swiss billionaire heir to a chemicals fortune, and American billionaire Dan Hirschfeld, founder of retailer Buckle, over his construction of an Orthodox chapel and other developments in Stowe, Vermont.
+The Burkhard and Hirshfeld legal challenges were unsuccessful.

 Social commentary and media appearances

-In 2010, Lemelson began to write about investment-related topics, including security analysis, Christian investment philosophy and ethics.
-For example, in a 2015 Fox Business video interview, he criticized the Federal Reserve for keeping interest rates artificially low and contributing to economic inequality, and in a June 2016 op-ed for The National Interest, he advocated strengthening of US immigration policy, which he claimed would oppose Islamic extremism.
+Lemelson has been profiled or appeared as a commentator on Benzinga, CBS Radio Boston, Fox News and on Russia's NTV.
+In a 2015 Fox Business video interview, Lemelson criticized the Federal Reserve for keeping interest rates artificially low and contributing to economic inequality, and in a June 2016 op-ed for The National Interest, he advocated strengthening of US immigration policy, which he claimed would oppose Islamic extremism.
+In an interview with NTV he stated that identity politics contradicts Christian teaching.

-In 2014 and 2015 Lemelson appeared on Benzinga, CBS Radio Boston, and on Fox News.
-He was briefly profiled on Russia's NTV in 2018.

-Film

-In October 2015, Lemelson was featured in a documentary short produced by The Wall Street Journal and directed by Gabe Johnson and cinematographer Shiho Fukada.
+In October 2015, Lemelson was profiled in a 4-minute video produced by The Wall Street Journal.

-In April 2021 Lemelson was featured in the documentary series Wahl Street for his role as a mentor to actor Mark Wahlberg.
-The series premiered on HBO Max to mixed reviews that were critical of the characters, including Lemelson.
-Executive producer Archie Gips later compared Lemelson to John Forbes Nash Jr.
+He is the creator of the Fr.
+Emmanuel Lemelson Podcast, which examines "Government, Wall Street, and culture from an Orthodox Christian perspective."
+In a January 2025 interview with Russia's NTV, he asserted that Elon Musk is "driven by demons", a claim later echoed by the television channel, which also aired scenes from the podcast.